Spring Cleaning Checklist

 This is the time to do a thorough job where you take out all refrigerator contents and clean the shelves.
 Don’t worry, your food won’t be out long enough to spoil if you just get in there and do it.

 You can use an antibacterial household cleaner for the shelves.
-While you are at it take out the drawers and wash them in the kitchen sink.
-When you’re done, remove everything from the freezer and put it in one side of the sink.
-Use the same cleaner to wipe down all surfaces.
+While you are at it take out the drawers and door bins and wash them in the kitchen sink.
+Dry surfaces and put food back in the refrigerator.

 The company will professionally clean and test your unit to make sure it’s free from debris and working properly.
 Before starting your unit for the first time, make sure to restore power to it for at least 24 hours.
 You should also vacuum all inside vents and registers for a cleaner unit.